TianjianCai/dst-server/README.md

 # Don't Starve Together Server in Docker

+## Description
+This is a Don't Starve Together(dst) Server runs in Docker.

+`Dockerfile` creates the env and install the dependencies for steamcmd and the game.

+`scripts/entrypoint.sh` install the steamcmd and update the game, and run the dst server with master shard and cave shard.

 ## Usage:
 - Before build the docker file, make sure the scripts has execute permission:
   ```